influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/permissions.md

 | Monitor                   | Permission to show stats and diagnostics                | `Monitor`              |
 | Copy Shard                | Permission to copy shards                               | `CopyShard`            |

+In addition, two tokens govern Kapacitor permissions:

+* `KapacitorAPI`:
+  Grants the user permission to create, read, update and delete tasks, topics, handlers and similar Kapacitor artefacts.
+* `KapacitorConfigAPI`:
+  Grants the user permission to override the Kapacitor configuration dynamically using the configuration endpoint.

 ### Permission to Statement

 The following table describes permissions required to execute the associated database statement.